silviamaggi/smd-com/_posts/2021-09-27-design-digested-20.md

 featured-image: feat-design-digested-20.jpg
 permalink: '/design-digested/:title/'
 ---
-<p class="lead">This week: inclusive language, the work women designers, the healing power of photography.</p>
+<p class="lead">This week: inclusive language, the work women designers, and the healing power of photography.</p>

 <!--more-->